garnaat/kappa/README.md

 * Run ``kappa --config <path-to-config> add-event-source`` to hook your function up to the event source
 * Run ``kappa --config <path-to-config> tail`` to see more output

+If you have to make changes in your function or in your IAM roles, simply run ``kappa deploy`` again and the changes will be uploaded as necessary.